 - Massively subverted and played straight with the teeth-clenched example in that historically, Ling Tong never forgave Gan Ning for the death of his father, even up until Ling Tong's own death.

 - Took A Level In Jerk Ass: Downplayed with this portrayal of him.
-While he's merely a Deadpan Snarker as explained above, the historical Ling Tong was actually a very kind person and polite sweetheart; despite his historical grudge towards Gan Ning, it never let him get in the way of his more important tasks or spoil his mood.
+While he's merely a Deadpan Snarker as explained above, the historical Ling Tong was actually a very kind person and polite sweetheart; despite his historical grudge towards Gan Ning, it never got in the way of his more important tasks or spoil his mood.

 Debuting in Dynasty Warriors 7